dolloffk/guestbook-csv/README.md

     - `entry.php` is the template for displaying entries.
 The variables you have to work with are `$name`, `$url`, `$date`, `$comment`, and `$reply`.
     - Additionally, there's a file called `pagination-to-copy.css` with CSS to make the built-in pagination work correctly, should you choose to use your own stylesheet.
 Feel free to edit as much as necessary.
 - Upload everything in the folder to your website wherever you want your guestbook.
-- CHMOD `entries.txt` and `queue.txt` to 640 to avoid them being accessed by the public.
+- CHMOD `entries.csv` and `queue.csv` to 640 to avoid them being accessed by the public.
 - Have fun!

 ## Troubleshooting